Allergy Season Hits Hard

 – Nasal sprays: Afrin, Neo-Synephrine

-– Liquid: Variety of combination of Tylenol, or Nyquil, or Advil along with others mentionned.
+– Liquid: Variety of combination of Tylenol (Acetaminophen), or Nyquil, or Advil along with others mentioned.

 – Can help decrease mucus production.